Māori Television, Monday 3rd September 8:30pm

-Bold and unflinching SECTION 501 is a one hour documentary following several New Zealanders deported back to Aotearoa under Australia’s controversial law – Section 501.
-With unprecedented access, Section 501 is a raw and compelling look into the deportee experience, revealing the human story of the people no country wants.
+Bold and unflinching Section 501 is a one-hour documentary following displaced New Zealanders deported back to Aotearoa under Australia’s controversial law – Section 501.

 Section 501 is made with funding from New Zealand On Air and Māori Television.